Monday Market Minute October 30

 Not intended as a solicitation if your property is already listed by another broker.
 Affiliated real estate agents are independent contractor sales associates, not employees. ©2021 Coldwell Banker.
 All Rights Reserved.
 Coldwell Banker and the Coldwell Banker logos are trademarks of Coldwell Banker Real Estate LLC.
 The Coldwell Banker® System is comprised of company owned offices which are owned by a subsidiary of Realogy Brokerage Group LLC and franchised offices which are independently owned and operated.
 The Coldwell Banker System fully supports the principles of the Fair Housing Act and the Equal Opportunity Act.

-Here is the Township of Brock Housing July 2023 report (all housing types), with reports from the Toronto Regional Real Estate Board and the Durham Association of REALTORS® included.
+Here is the Township of Uxbridge Housing September 2023 report (all housing types), with reports from the Toronto Regional Real Estate Board and the Durham Association of REALTORS® included.

 Read the Toronto Regional Real Estate Board Market Watch Report